ibm-cloud-docs/AnalyticsEngine/best-practices.md

 ### Encryption
 {: #cos-encryption}

 {{site.data.keyword.cos_full_notm}} comes with default built-in encryption.
 You can also configure {{site.data.keyword.cos_short}} to work with the BYOK Key Protect service.
-See [here](/docs/key-protect?topic=key-protect-getting-started-tutorial#getting-started-tutorial) for more information.
+See [Getting started with encryption keys](/docs/key-protect?topic=key-protect-getting-started-tutorial#getting-started-tutorial) for more information.
 Note however that Key Protect is currently only supported for regional buckets.
 See the [{{site.data.keyword.cos_short}} manage encryption](/docs/cloud-object-storage/basics?topic=cloud-object-storage-encryption#encryption) documentation.

 ### {{site.data.keyword.cos_full_notm}} credentials
 {: #cos-credentials}

 By default, {{site.data.keyword.cos_full_notm}} uses IAM-style credentials.
-If you want to work with AWS-style credentials, you need to provide the inline configuration parameter `{"HMAC":true}` as shown [here](/docs/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials).
+If you want to work with AWS-style credentials, you need to provide the inline configuration parameter `{"HMAC":true}` as shown in [Service credentials](/docs/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials).

 ### Private endpoints for {{site.data.keyword.cos_full_notm}}
 {: #private-endpoint}